vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. The `RestoreController` fetches basic information about the backup being restored, like the [BackupStorageLocation](locations.md) (BSL).
 It also fetches a tarball of the cluster resources in the backup, any volumes that will be restored using Restic, and any volume snapshots to be restored.

-1. The `RestoreController` then extracts the tarball of backup cluster resources to the /tmp folder and performs some pre-processing on the resources, including
+1. The `RestoreController` then extracts the tarball of backup cluster resources to the /tmp folder and performs some pre-processing on the resources, including:

     * Sorting the resources to help Velero decide the [restore order](#resource-restore-order) to use.